mnot/I-D/stakeholder-rights/draft.md

 create network effects and possibly "win" the market.

-This is the antithesis of Internetworking, and SHOULD NOT be intentionally enabled, by commission or omission, by Internet protocols.
+This is the antithesis of Internetworking, and SHOULD NOT be intentionally enabled, by commission or omission, by Internet standards.

 Practically speaking, this means that protocols -- especially application protocols -- are required to accommodate what is commonly known as "federation".